-As above Ireland continues to operate an inspection system whereby approximately 90-95% of consignments of livestock are checked prior to being transported on a long journey (exported).
-This check includes a check of the animals, means of transport and accompanying documentation.
+Ireland continues to operate an inspection system whereby approximately 90-95% of consignments of livestock are checked prior to being transported on a long journey .This system includes a check of the animals, means of transport and accompanying documentation.
 The results of these checks are available for analysis and follow up action where necessary.
-DAFM will continue to implement this very high inspection rate in relation to all long journeys during 2017.
+DAFM will continue to implement this very high inspection rate in relation to all long journeys during 2018.